 In this post I’m going to focus on the communication element: specifically, what we can do to make the most of the vast array of asynchronous communications channels we have at our disposal.
-(And all of these principles apply beyond a virtual team environment.)
+(And when life returns to normal, all of these principles will continue to apply if perchance we are working in the same room at the same time.)

 The illusion that communication is actually happening is dispelled by an endless game of comment ping-pong.
 Misunderstandings are soon followed by frustrations.
 The outcome: Threads that one must read from top to bottom (multiple times) to have a chance of grokking “the outcome.”
 And perhaps a few tweaked noses.
 So much collective time and energy wasted that could be better spent enjoying a virtual coffee or a beer…